What I do as an assistant professor (Spring 2025)

 A large portion of this time is spent maintaining existing code or infrastructure and planning future development (~30 hours).
 These are typically tasks where you need someone who has the knowledge of the whole codebase and/or sufficiently high privileges.
 Mainly, this includes tasks like reviewing pull requests in core repositories, keeping dependencies and releases up to date, installing and maintaining software running on the lab server, or adding “mission critical” and “exploratory” features that cannot be easily delegated to junior team members.

 Another large group of activities are effectively social gatherings and networking events (plenary lab meetings, lab seminars, lunches/meetings with other groups, …).
-While the “ROI” on these in terms of raw numbers is somewhat questionable, they are necessary for fostering good community :)
+While the “ROI” on these in terms of raw numbers is somewhat questionable, they are necessary for fostering a good community :)

 Summary